 Feast of St. Walter, Benedictine hermit, abbot, founder and first abbot of the monastery of Serviliano, Ancona, Italy.
 Died 1250.

-Feast of Juan Grande Román
+Feast of St. Juan Grande Román

-Feast of Juan Grande Román, Spanish Brother, Hospitallers of St. John of God.
+Feast of St. Juan Grande Román, Spanish Brother, Hospitallers of St. John of God.
 He founded a hospital and devoted it to the Blessed Virgin Mary, He died of the plague after tending those who suffered from it.
 Patron Diocese of Jerez de la Frontera.

 Feast of St. John Baptist Scalabrini